 Think of sales performance as a three-legged stool.
 When all three legs are strong, there is nothing sturdier.
 But if one of the legs isn’t holding up its weight, the stool can no longer do its job.
 Just as you need all three legs on that stool, so too must a sales organization have three solid legs to carry the weight of the expectations placed on it.
 As we get closer to 2020, ensure your team is strong in all three areas and set your team up for improved sales performance in the new year.

 3 Keys to Sustainable Sales Performance in 2020

-In sales organizations, the three legs are Talent, Training, and Tactics.
+In sales organizations, the three vital legs of sustainable sales performance are Talent, Training, and Tactics.